Panic Attack Therapy

 - You stop worrying about when your next panic attack will happen

-- You stop worrying that your panic attacks are a signal that there is something else wrong with your health
+- You break the worry cycle that your panic attacks are a signal that there is something else wrong with your health

 - You stop having panic attacks completely and they are a thing of the past